fastruby/blog/_posts/2019-11-04-intruducing-skunk-stink-score-calculator.md

 | lib/skunk/cli/commands/help.rb                      | 0.0                        | 0.0                        | 2                          | 0.0                        | 0                          |
 +-----------------------------------------------------+----------------------------+----------------------------+----------------------------+----------------------------+----------------------------+

-Stink Score Total: 612.31
+Skunk Score Total: 612.31
 Modules Analysed: 13
-Stink Score Average: 0.47100769230769230769230769231e2 Worst Stink Score: 166.44 (lib/skunk/cli/commands/default.rb)
+Skunk Score Average: 0.47100769230769230769230769231e2 Worst Skunk Score: 166.44 (lib/skunk/cli/commands/default.rb)
 ```

 The most important _signals_ here are:

-- Average Stink Score per module
+- Average Skunk Score per module
 - Most complex files with little to no code coverage

 We now know where we stand.
 We can clearly see the state of the application in
 terms of code coverage and project complexity.
 We can now answer this question:
 **"Which are the most complex files with the least coverage?"**

-We can use the Stink Score to guide us in our refactoring efforts:
+We can use the Skunk Score to guide us in our refactoring efforts:

 - How can I pay off technical debt and invest in the future of my application?
-- If I were to write tests to decrease the stink score, which files could I
+- If I were to write tests to decrease the Skunk Score, which files could I
 write tests for?
 - If I were to refactor some of the most complex files, which files with good
 code coverage could I refactor?